marshallswain/feathers-pinia/docs/training/model-instances.md

 ### Decoupling from Modules

 The previous section showed how instances have a convenient `createInStore` method on them.
-In most cases this type of API is far more convenient than a verbose API like the one in the next example:
+In most cases this type of API is far more convenient than a verbose API like the one in this next example:

 ```ts
 // This type of API couples this code to the `feathers-pinia` module